cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 ![Adding a new movie record](/images/movielist-tutorial/editor_new_movie.png)

 Note: It is also important to note that the Editor can only access to the data of the `fields` that are used in the templates.
-That is the reason why you can only view the `fields` related tot he movielist when you click on the related button and activate the component on the template.
+That is the reason why you can only view the `fields` related to the movie list when you click on the related button and activate the component on the template.

 There are two ways to access the data of the `fields` from inside of a template:

 - First way is to access to the data of the `fields` with `{{content.foo}}` syntax.
 However, this syntax renders the `field` according to its `filedType`.
-We recommand the usage of this syntax when the `fieldType` is a primative type, such as strings, integer, boolean, etc.
+We recommend the usage of this syntax when the `fieldType` is a primitive type, such as strings, integer, boolean, etc.

 - For the second way, recall the syntax that we used in the `cards/main-board/addon/templates/isolated.hbs`: